Mary Hildebrand, Coordinator

 Pre-pharmacy students who fall below the standard of a 2.50 BCP science GPA are at high risk of not being admitted to a pharmacy school.
 Targeted advising for these students focuses on strengthening academic skills as well as career exploration.
 If a student falls below the standard in a subsequent performance review, they will be administratively dropped from the pre-pharmacy minor.
 This action will not impede a student from applying to pharmacy schools, nor will it have an impact on a student’s degree program as the pre-pharmacy program is not a major.

-Students who wish to re-enter the pre-pharmacy program may do so as long as they meet the science GPA standard (2.50 BCP science GPA).
+Students who wish to re-enter the pre-pharmacy minor may do so as long as they meet the science GPA standard (2.50 BCP science GPA).

 Pre-professional health programs do not ensure that all prerequisites for admission to health professions schools are met.
 Students should inquire with pharmacy schools of interest to confirm details of admission requirement.